 (&p1).distance(&p2);

-The first one looks much, much cleaner.
+The first one looks much cleaner.
 This automatic referencing behavior works because methods have a clear receiver — the type of self.
-Given the receiver and name of a method, Rust can figure out definitively whether the method is just reading (so needs &self), mutating (so &mut self), or consuming (so self).
+Given the receiver and name of a method, Rust can figure out definitively whether the method is reading (&self), mutating (&mut self), or consuming (self).
 The fact that Rust makes borrowing implicit for method receivers is a big part of making ownership ergonomic in practice.

 PROD: END BOX

-Methods with More Arguments
+Methods with More Parameters

-Let’s practice some more with methods by implementing a second method on our Rectangle struct.
-This time, we’d like for an instance of Rectangle to take another instance of Rectangle and return true if the second rectangle could fit completely within self and return false if it would cannot.
-That is, if we run the code in Listing 5-8, onceafter we've defined the can_hold method:
+Let’s practice using methods by implementing a second method on the Rectangle struct.
+This time, we want an instance of Rectangle to take another instance of Rectangle and return true if the second Rectangle can fit completely within self; otherwise it should return false.
+That is, we want to be able to write the program shown in Listing 5-14, once we’ve defined the can_hold method:

 Filename: src/main.rs